ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 To build a robust, trustworthy network, these computations will be run iteratively.
 We can start with a purely subjective web of trust, then pipe that as the starting point to derive a larger web of trust, and so on — we can then begin to establish a credibly neutral reputation that is entirely peer to peer.
 This open source primitive can be used for a wide variety of applications including voting, reputations / credit scores, reviews, and more.

+#### Why is the AttestationStation different?

+The AttestationStation is deliberately dead simple and an open invitation to come build Optimism's attestation graph together.

 #### How do I use the AttestationStation?